Dirk Gently's Holistic Detective Agency by Douglas Adams

 being detectable in the pattern and web of the whole."

-Hmmm, maybe we need to consult a higher power—in
+Hmmm, maybe we need to consult a higher power

-this case the author, Douglas Adams.
-He too obliges
+—in this case the author, Douglas Adams.
+He too

-with a pithy description of his novel Dirk Gently’s Holistic
+obliges with a pithy description of his novel Dirk

-Detective Agency: it is, in his words, "a kind of ghost-
+Gently’s Holistic Detective Agency: it is, in his words, "a

 By any reasonable set of standards—which readers